 You have two basic styles of control valves to choose from.

 This valve is available in any size and is commonly installed underground in a box or vault.
 Since it doesn’t incorporate a backflow preventer you must provide one separately.
 See the article on backflow preventers.
-The globe style valve is the most commonly used valve on commercial and larger size sprinkler systems.
+The globe style valve is the most common used valve on commercial and larger size sprinkler systems.

 Available only in 3/4″ and 1″ size.
 This is the most common used valve style for homeowners.
 The anti-siphon valve incorporates a backflow preventer into the valve.
 This saves a considerable amount of money, as backflow preventers are very expensive.
 The anti-siphon valve MUST be installed above ground and MUST be at least 6″ higher than the highest sprinkler head.
 This means that if you want to use anti-siphon valves you will have to locate the valves at the highest point in your yard, and run a water supply pipe to them from the water source (this water supply is called a “mainline”).
 The mainline pipe leading to the anti-siphon valves should be buried 18″ deep to protect it.